ohler55/ojg/design.md

 #### Parser

-With the optimum technique identified while visiting the validator, the next part of the journey was to use they same technique on the parser.
+With the many optimum techniques identified while visiting the validator, the next part of the journey was to use those same technique on the parser.

 The difference between the validator and the parser is that the parser needs to build up data elements.
-The first attempt was to add the bytes associated with a value to a reusable buffer and then parse that buffer at the end of the value.
+The first attempt was to add the bytes associated with a value to a reusable buffer and then parse that buffer at the end of the value bytes in the source.
 It worked and was as fast as the `json.Unmarshall` function but that was not enough as there were still more allocations than seemed necessary.

-By expanding the state machine `null`, `true`, and `false` could be identified as values with adding to a buffer.
+By expanding the state machine `null`, `true`, and `false` could be identified as values without adding adding to the buffer.
 That gave a bit of improvement.

-Numbers, specifically integers were another value that really didn't need to be parsed from a buffer so instead of appending bytes to a buffer and calling `strconv.ParseInt()` integer values are build as an `int64` and grown as bytes are read.
-If a `.` character is encountered then The number is a float for capture the parts of a float as integers and create a float when done.
+Numbers, specifically integers were another value type that really didn't need to be parsed from a buffer so instead of appending bytes to a buffer and calling `strconv.ParseInt()` integer values were built as an `int64` and grown as bytes were read.
+If a `.` character is encountered then the number is a is a decimal so the type expected is changed and each part of a float is captured as integers and finally a float64 is created when done.
 This was another improvement in performance.

 Not much could be done to improve string parsing since it is really